The key difference between calories and kilojoules is that one calorie equal 4.184 kilojoules.

-Calories and kilojoules are units to measure the energy.
-Commonly, these two words are used in measuring food energy.
-It is necessary to indicate the amount of energy contained in each food item on their packagings.
+Calories and kilojoules are units that we can use to measure the energy.
+Usually, we use these two words in measuring food energy.
+It is necessary to indicate the amount of energy contained in each food item on their packaging.
 Some countries indicate the energies of food in calories, and some countries indicate it in kilojoules.

-A calorie is defined as “the amount of heat energy required to raise the temperature of 1 gram of water up by 1 oC.”
-Calorie is mainly used to measure the food energy.
-1 kilocalorie is equaled to 1000 calories.
-In food packaging, the energy value is mostly given in kilocalories or the word “Calorie”, which has the same meaning as kilocalorie.
+We can define a calorie as “the amount of heat energy required to raise the temperature of 1 gram of water up by 1 oC.”
+We use this unit mainly in measuring the food energy.
+1 kilocalorie equals 1000 calories.
+Typically in food packaging, the manufacturer gives the energy value in kilocalories or the word “Calorie”, (note the capital “C” at the beginning of Calorie) which has the same meaning as kilocalorie.
 Therefore, “calorie” and “Calorie” have two different meanings in food chemistry.